 always use condoms with new partners to reduce risk of contracting or transmitting gonorrhoea and other STIs.
 Make sure you use condoms correctly and consistently.

 get tested regularly.
 We recommend testing when you change partners.
 If you’re changing partners regularly, we advise routine testing every 3 months, or yearly if you’re not

-if a sexual partner tells you they’ve tested positive for infection, get tested (and ensure you test accurately - read our guide on correct testing.
+if a sexual partner tells you they’ve tested positive for infection, get tested - read our guide on when to do a test.
 Or you can get treated as a contact of infection if appropriate.
 Contact your local sexual health clinic to find out more

 ask the people you have sex with to get tested too.
 Don’t rely on someone else’s negative test results as an assurance you are also negative.